syncfusion-content/javascript-docs/js/FileExplorer/Overview.md

 For a live demo of FileExplorer check the online sample from [here](http://js.syncfusion.com/demos/web/#!/azure/fileexplorer/DefaultFunctionalities)

-N>  The FileExplorer control was officially added with the Essential studio JavaScript package from the v13.1 release only.
+N>  The FileExplorer control was officially added with the Essential Studio JavaScript package from the v13.1 release only.

 ![](Overview_images/Overview_img1.png)